96ready/ready96/README.md

 # Development Environment Setup

-In most cases you will not need to setup a development environment for this application.
+In most cases, you will not need to setup a development environment for this application.
 The only reason to go through the following steps would be if you wanted to customize your site beyond what you can set with the Content Editor.

 ## Prerequisites